somesuchnonsense/debrid-blackhole/docs/docs/configuration/general.md

 - `error`: Error messages only
 - `trace`: Very detailed information, including all requests and responses

+#### Port

+The `port` setting specifies the port on which Decypharr will run.
+The default is `8282`.
+You can change this to any available port on your server.

+Ensure this port:

+- Is not used by other applications
+- Is accessible to your Arr applications
+- Is properly exposed if using Docker (see the Docker Compose example in the Installation guide)

 #### Authentication
 The `use_auth` option enables basic authentication for the UI: